harness/developer-hub/docs/continuous-integration/use-ci/run-tests/test-intelligence/ti-for-java-kotlin-scala.md

 ### Pre-Command, Post-Command, and Shell

 * **Pre-Command:** You can enter commands for setting up the environment before running the tests, such as `mvn clean package dependency:copy-dependencies`
-* **Post-Command:** You can enter commands used for cleaning up the environment after running the test, such as `mvn package -DskipTests`.
+* **Post-Command:** You can enter commands used for cleaning up the environment after running the tests, such as `mvn package -DskipTests`.
 * **Shell:** If you supplied a script in **Pre-command** or **Post-command**, select the corresponding shell script type.

 ### Packages